What is Pomerium?

 Pomerium can be used to:

 - provide a single-sign-on gateway to internal applications.

 - enforce dynamic access policy based on context, identity, and device state.

 - aggregate access logs and telemetry data.

-Pomerium sits between end users and services which require strong authentication.
-After verifying identity with your identity provider (IdP), Pomerium uses a configurable policy to decide how to route your user's request and if they are authorized to the service.
+Pomerium sits between end users and services requiring strong authentication.
+After verifying identity with your identity provider (IdP), Pomerium uses a configurable policy to decide how to route your user's request and if they are authorized to access the service.

 - Proxy Service